Bryant, Ruf lead Giants past Mets 3-2 for 3-game sweep - WHIZ News

 Next, the third-place Mets play 15 in a row against Washington and Miami, the bottom two teams in the division.
 But it might be too late to get back in the race.

-Alonso tied it with a two-run homer in the sixth that chased starter Alex Wood.
+Alonso tied it with a two-run drive in the sixth that chased starter Alex Wood.

 Mike Yastrzemski singled against Seth Lugo (3-2) to begin the eighth, and Curt Casali was grazed by a pitch.
-Ruf grounded a single through the right side to give the Giants a 3-2 lead.
+Ruf grounded a single through the right side to give San Francisco a 3-2 lead.

-Casali, starting in place of nicked-up catcher Buster Posey, was replaced on the bases by Chadwick Tromp after experiencing dizziness.
-He took a foul ball off the mask earlier in the game.
+The gritty Giants have won five straight, 14 of 17 and 22 of 29.
+They lead the NL West by 2 1/2 games over the Dodgers.

-Jarlin García (5-3) worked 1 2/3 scoreless innings in relief, and José Álvarez retired pinch-hitter Jeff McNeil on a grounder with the bases loaded to end the bottom of the eighth.
+Jarlin García (5-3) worked 1 2/3 scoreless innings in relief, and José Álvarez retired pinch-hitter Jeff McNeil on a grounder with the bases loaded to end the eighth.

 Carrasco permitted two runs and three hits in a season-high seven innings, his best outing by far in six starts with the Mets after missing much of the year with a hamstring injury.
 He struck out five, walked none and set down his final 13 batters.